sanjeetkumaritoutlook-user/simple-llm/hugging-face/vectordb/README.md

 Pinecone as a vector database (for storing and querying embeddings)

-OpenAI embedding model from Hugging Face (like text-embedding-ada-002 equivalents such as BAAI/bge-small-en or sentence-transformers models)
+OpenAI embedding model from Hugging Face (like text-embedding-ada-002 equivalents such as BAAI/bge-small-en or sentence-transformers models or all-MiniLM-L6-v2)

 replacing OpenAI’s hosted embedding API with a locally or Hugging Face-inferred model,